Logan-Core/Logan-Core.github.io/themes/hugo-theme-flat/content/projects/eternal_descent/_index.md

 I want to incentivize two different ways of playing the game:
 1. Go for the fastest time. defeating the Catalyst as fast as possible (This will be the expected form of play for most players)
-2. Go for the longest time / highest kill count.
+2. Go for the longest time.
 Levels are infinite and players can choose to stay on a level and ignore the catalyst while they rack up kills and time spent alive.
 Early levels will start by linearly increasing in difficulty with time while later levels will be more erratic and unforgiving
 I.E(Reaching the 5 minute mark on Level 1 should be very difficult but reaching that same time on Level 8 should be humanly impossible)